aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 :!: static/sdks/python/examples/multisig.sh govern_script
 ```

-Note here that a script proposal is almost identical in form to a publication proposal, except for an additional `script_name` field, which specifies the name of the main function call.
+Note here that a script proposal is similar in form to a publication proposal, except for an additional `script_name` field (which specifies the name of the main function call), and no `module_sequence` field.
 Similarly, the Move script in question is downloaded and recompiled during signing and submission, to ensure the same transaction payload:

 <details>